Category Archives: Labs

 This lab has two gradable tasks.
 Second task is extended by two extra tasks.

-Task 1: Calculating various results from a matrix
+Task 1 [W09-1]: Calculating various results from a matrix

 Requirements

-• You have been given a starter code and an input file to use
+• You are given a starter code and an input file that you need to use

-• Program must be shown using stream redirection
+• Program must be defended using stream redirection

 • The sum of negative elements on the main diagonal